 Being an inspirational leader is not discussed or talked about nearly as much as it should be.
 When most business leaders hear they need to inspire, they tend to roll their eyes and reiterate that being a motivational speaker isn’t in their job description.

-This is a massive flaw in perspective in my opinion.
+This is a massive flaw in perspective, in my opinion.
 The reason why being an inspirational leader is so important in business is because employees experience the exact same challenges that athletes face.
-There will be times throughout the year where they may be in the middle of a major slump, not feel motivated to perform at an elite level, and get distracted by outside or personal circumstances.
+There will be times throughout the year when they may be in the midst of a severe slump, lack the motivation to perform at an elite level, and become distracted by external or personal circumstances.

 Becoming an inspirational leader isn’t about giving rah-rah speeches or completely changing your personality type.
 Here are a few ideas on how to become an inspirational leader.